mongodb/mongo/src/mongo/db/timeseries/README.md

 A bucket is closed either manually, by setting the optional `control.closed` flag, or automatically by the `BucketCatalog` in a number of situations.
-If the `BucketCatalog` is using more memory than it's given threshold (controlled by the server paramter `timeseriesIdleBucketExpiryMemoryUsageThreshold`), it will start to close idle buckets.
+If the `BucketCatalog` is using more memory than it's given threshold (controlled by the server parameter `timeseriesIdleBucketExpiryMemoryUsageThreshold`), it will start to close idle buckets.
 A bucket is considered idle if it is open and it does not have any uncommitted measurements pending.
-The `BucketCatalog` will also close a bucket if it contains more than the maximum number of measurments (`timeseriesBucketMaxCount`), if it contains more than the maximum amount of data (`timeseriesBucketMaxSize`), or if a new measurement would cause the bucket to span a greater amount of time between it's oldest and newest time stamp than is allowed (currently hard-coded to one hour).
+The `BucketCatalog` will also close a bucket if it contains more than the maximum number of measurements (`timeseriesBucketMaxCount`), if it contains more than the maximum amount of data (`timeseriesBucketMaxSize`), or if a new measurement would cause the bucket to span a greater amount of time between it's oldest and newest time stamp than is allowed (currently hard-coded to one hour).
+If an incoming measurement is schematically incompatible relative to the measurements which have already landed in a given bucket, that bucket will be closed and is tracked with the `numBucketsClosedDueToSchemaChange` metric.

 The first time a write batch is committed for a given bucket, the newly-formed document is inserted.
 On subsequent batch commits, we perform an update operation.
 Instead of generating the